wgroeneveld/brainbaking/content/post/domain-driven-design-in-c.md

 The C++ language is continually evolving while the ANSI C standard is "done"[^1] - the C++11 standard eased a lot of the mystical syntax pain.
 So if you can migrate from `gcc` to `g++`, I don't see why not.

 [^1]: Well, not completely, [C11](https://en.wikipedia.org/wiki/ANSI_C#C11) introduced an cross-platform multi-threading API.
+[^2]: DDD practices can't be implemented without proper use of an object model - within that context I'm calling that "domain" driven.